deltaena/deltaena/README.md

 ## I'm a spanish applications developer!!
 - 💆🏻‍  Always looking forward to improve and share knowledge
-- 🎸 I also play the guitar and play chess when i'm not coding ♛
+- 🎸 I also play the guitar and chess when i'm not coding ♛

 ### Connect with me: